acuyjet/treehouse-tutorials/README.md

 # Treehouse-tutorials
-Excercises from the following courses:
+Excercises from the following courses and workshops:
 * C# Objects
 * Intermediate C#
 * C# Streams and Data Processing